Monday, July 27, 2015

 Then, after the flood, God said, “I have set my bow in the cloud, and it shall be a sign of the covenant between me and the earth.” (v.
 13) Here God is saying that He is hanging up His weapon – out in the open, for all to see.
 Though you should notice that when God establishes the rainbow as a symbol of His promise that it isn’t primarily a symbol for you and me.
 It is a reminder for God Himself!
 He says, “The rainbow shall be in the cloud, and I will look on it to remember the everlasting covenant between God and every living creature of all flesh that is on the earth.” (v.
 16) This should be a triple comfort for us.
 1) God promises not to destroy us, despite our sin.
 2) The sign is not for us to remember, but for Him, and He will never forget, even if we do forget.
 3) God is not up in heaven somewhere far away, but that He is right here with us, because rainbows are only visible on the earth.

-If you remember that I said earlier that the image of the fish didn’t work so well with this story, but in St. Peter’s first Epistle he makes the connection between the flood and Baptism.
+If you remember that I said earlier that the image of the fish didn’t seem to work so well with this story, but in St. Peter’s first Epistle he makes the connection between the flood and Baptism.
 He says,

 “God’s patience waited in the days of Noah, while the ark was being prepared, in which a few, that is, eight persons, were brought safely through water.
 Baptism, which corresponds to this, now saves you, not as a removal of dirt from the body but as an appeal to God for a good conscience, through the resurrection of Jesus Christ, who has gone into heaven and is at the right hand of God, with angels, authorities, and powers having been subjected to him.”
 (1 Peter 3:19-21)